Free and Interacting Fermionic Conformal Field Theories on the Fuzzy Sphere: Gauged Ising CFT

-On the other hand, the $\bbZ_2$-odd operators can be made gauge invariant by attaching a Wilson line (of $\bbZ_2$ gauge field) to it.
-In other words, the $\bbZ_2$-odd operators become endpoint operators of a line defect in the gauged Ising CFT.
-Although the defect endpoint operators arise generically in conformal line defects and have been discussed in various contexts~\cite{Cardy1989Defect,Oshikawa1996Defect,Zhou2024Jan,Lanzetta2025Bootstrap}, in the setting of $\bbZ_2$ (or any discrete) gauge theory, the Wilson line defect is not only conformal but also topological.
-In the bPf-TSC transition, we can straightforwardly realise the topological Wilson line on fuzzy sphere by leveraging the even-odd effect of $N_{mf}$.
+On the other hand, the $\BZ_2$-odd operators can be made gauge invariant by attaching a Wilson line (of $\BZ_2$ gauge field) to it.
+In other words, the $\BZ_2$-odd operators become end-point operators of a line defect in the gauged Ising CFT.
+Although the defect end-point operators arise generically in conformal line defects and have been discussed in various contexts~\cite{Cardy1989Defect,Oshikawa1996Defect,Zhou2024Jan,Lanzetta2025Bootstrap}, in the setting of $\BZ_2$ (or any discrete) gauge theory, the Wilson line defect is not only conformal but also topological.
+In the bPf-MQH transition, we can straightforwardly realise the topological Wilson line on the fuzzy sphere by leveraging the even-odd effect of $N_{mf}$.

 We first note that the bosonic Pfaffian state is sensitive to the parity of particle number, and is only compatible with even $N_{mf}$.
-The choice of the odd $N_{mf}$, on the other hand, is equivalent to the insertion of a gauge charge at the centre of the sphere as the endpoint of a Wilson line defect.
+The choice of the odd $N_{mf}$, on the other hand, is equivalent to the insertion of a gauge charge at the centre of the sphere as the end-point of a Wilson line defect.
 The reason is that although the $\rU(1)_e$ symmetry of electric charge conservation decouples from the dynamics at the critical point, it still has topological contribution.
-First, odd $N_{mf}$ can be understood as the insertion of a $2\pi$-flux of $\rU(1)_e$ on top of even $N_{mf}$, \textit{i.\,e.}, $q$ is increased by $1/2$.
-Second, the $2\pi$-flux insertion is bound to a $\bbZ_2$ gauge charge.
+First, odd $N_{mf}$ can be understood as the insertion of a $2\pi$-flux of $\rU(1)_e$ on top of even $N_{mf}$, \textit{i.~e.}, $q$ is increased by $1/2$.
+Second, the $2\pi$-flux insertion is bound to a $\BZ_2$ gauge charge.
 The binding of flux and gauge charge can be seen most evidently from the mutual Chern-Simons $(1/2\pi)\,a\,\rd A$ coupling of the the electromagnetic field $A$ and the dynamical gauge field $a$ (\textit{cf.}~Appendix \ref{app:u2cs}).
-Here $a$ is a $\rU(1)$ dynamical gauge field which is Higgsed to $\bbZ_2$.\footnote{An equivalent way to see this Higgs mechanism is to impose $\rd a=0$ and $\oint_\mathcal{C}a=0$ or $\pi$, where $\mathcal{C}$ is a closed loop.} Its equation of motion asserts
+Here $a$ is a $\rU(1)$ dynamical gauge field which is Higgsed to $\BZ_2$.\footnote{An equivalent way to see this Higgs mechanism is to impose $\rd a=0$ and $\oint_\mathcal{C}a=0$ or $\pi$, where $\mathcal{C}$ is a closed loop.} Its equation of motion asserts